jhangstein/BookmarkingTool20/README.md

 User Story 11: As a user I want to list my bookmarks sorted by rating (highest to smallest)

-User Story 12: As a user I want to list my bookmarks sorted by date (older to newer)
+User Story 12: As a user I want to list my bookmarks sorted by date (newer to older)